 Q: How do I get started with volunteering at TFM?

-A: We have volunteer sessions on Wednesdays from 9:00 to noon.
+A: We have volunteer sessions on Mondays and Wednesdays from 9:00 to noon, starting in March.
 We take a break at 10:30 to share treats and learn about some of the plants we will be selling.
 Location is the parking lot just east of Gaiser Conservatory.
 It’s best to park on Tekoa by the parking lot entrance. if it rains we work inside.

 Introduce yourself to Janis and she’ll make sure you get a task that’s appropriate for you.
 Also see our volunteering section on the “Get Involved” page of this website for other opportunities.